Moving Average Convergence Divergence (MACD) – Calculation and Explanation

 C) long-period increase in share price

 The drop in share price (scenario A) shows the MACD line moving below the signal-line.
-This remains until the price starts to increase again until the MACD and signal-line start to match each other.
+This remains until the price starts to increase again, until the MACD and signal-line start to match each other.
+In this example, the MACD clearly indicates a downtrend.

-Similar to scenario A, an increase in share price (scenario B) shows the MACD-line moving above the signal-line and the share price increases until the two cross again.
+Similar to scenario A, an increase in share price (scenario B) shows the MACD-line moving above the signal-line, thereby indicating an uptrend, and subsequently the share price increases until the two cross again.

-The long-term price increase (scenario C) shows a MACD line that is constantly above the signal-line.
+The long-term price increase (scenario C) shows a MACD line that is constantly above the signal-line in line with the uptrend.
 However, it should be noted that halfway these two lines become very close (converge) but move away from each other (diverge) again.

 As a sidenote, there are several periods shown in which the MACD and the signal-line overlap with each other and cross regularly.
 These should not be overinterpreted as a clear signal for purchase or selling.